 That completes our list of the best waterfalls in the Catlins.
 As you can see there are heaps of them, but some are better than others.
 If you’re planning your first trip to the Catlins I’d make sure to at least visit Purakaunui Falls and McLean Falls.
 If you aren’t satisfied with those, I’d check out Matai Falls, and if you’re keen to stretch your legs a bit more you can’t go wrong with the Waipohatu Waterfall Walk.
 So many options!

-Are you planning a trip to New Zealand’s South Island?
-Check out our two-week itinerary!
+Are you planning a trip to this beautiful region of New Zealand?
+Check out our Catlins itinerary!

 Latest posts by Jon Algie (see all)